 The result is that employees take-home pay is lower 'on paper'.
 This means the amount of salary National Insurance applies to is also lower.
 They also benefit from tax relief on their pension contribution.

 As the employer, you'll also make savings on the National Insurance owed for your employees.

 The most popular use of a salary sacrifice scheme involves workplace pensions.
 However, employers can offer a range of other non-cash employee benefits.

 Here are a few examples:

-The primary advantage of a salary sacrifice scheme is:
+The primary advantages of a salary sacrifice scheme are:

-The table below shows how much an employee earning £50,000 a year would save by switching to a salary sacrifice pension scheme.
+The table below shows how much an employee earning £50,000 a year would save by switching to a salary sacrifice pension.

-Non-cash benefits such as pension contributions and cycle-to-work schemes are exempt as employers pay National Insurance on gross salaries.
+Non-cash benefits such as pension contributions and cycle-to-work schemes are exempt.
+This is because employers pay National Insurance on gross salaries.

 Further benefits depend on the benefit but include:

 Employers can switch to salary sacrifice by updating their employment contracts.
 Any changes will need to be agreed by their employees first.